About ISO Tanks

 As a tank container is designed to be pressurised then there has to be a pressure relief valve, often also incorporating a vacuum relief in the one piece of equipment.

-Data Plate and Test Certificate
+Data Plate and Test Certificate on an ISO Tank Container

 To carry dangerous goods on the roads/railways/shipping each tank must be pressure tested, inspected and certified as suitable.
 On each there must be a data plate on which are stamped important details about the tank.
 Manufacturer, Serial Number, Year of Manufacture, Date of first test, Date of last test, the type of test (2.5 or 5 year), Tare Weight, and Maximum Gross Weight are some of the information recorded on the data plate.